dovecot/documentation/docs/core/admin/errors.md

 These usually happen because the `dovecot.index.cache` file is so large that it can't fit into the memory.

-The solution is usually to either raise the imap service's `vsz_limit` or `default_vsz_limit` to somewhat higher than the maximum cache file size (1 GB by default).
+The solution is usually to either raise the imap service's [[setting,service_vsz_limit]] or to somewhat higher than the maximum cache file size.
 For example to `1500M`.

 An alternative solution to this is to reduce the maximum cache file size to be somewhat lower than the imap service's vsz_limit.
 See